 The cost might be tax-deductible

-Some of the expenses of holding a summer corporate party are tax deductible.
+Some of the expenses of holding a corporate summer party are tax deductible.
 It depends on whether it’s an annual event, if it’s open to all your employees, whether it costs more than £150 a head, how many events you hold during the tax year, whether any of the employees in question are directors, and how much they are paid.
 Always get advice from your accountant.
 More info can be found on the government website.

 If you invite your clients…